XPeng G9: Overview

-The XPeng G9 is equipped with the centralized electronic and electrical architecture of XPeng and Xpilot 4.0 advanced driver-assistance system in terms of advanced driver-assistance system (ADAS).
+The XPeng G9 is equipped with the centralized electronic and electrical architecture of XPeng and XPilot 4.0 advanced driver-assistance system in terms of advanced driver-assistance system (ADAS).
 The G9 is based on XPeng's own SiC dedicated EV platform making it compatible with the next-generation X-Power superchargers by XPeng for charging up to 200 km in 5 minutes via the 800 volt architecture.
-The G9 is built on two Nvidia Drive Orin systems-on-a-chip capable of 508 trillion operations per second and delivers AI capabilities that Xmart OS could be continuously upgraded with each over-the-air update.
+The G9 is built on two Nvidia Drive Orin systems-on-a-chip capable of 508 TOPS and delivers AI capabilities that Xmart OS could be continuously upgraded with each over-the-air update.
 It has the hardware capable of L4 autonomous driving.
-The G9 uses an 8 million pixel front-view camera and 2.9 million pixel cameras to cover the left and right sides of the vehicle as well as the front and rear views, with lidar sensors embedded in the headlights.
+The G9 uses an 8 million pixel front-view camera and 2.9 megapixel cameras to cover the left and right sides of the vehicle as well as the front and rear views, with lidar sensors embedded in the headlights.